yasmalhotraa/Link-Saver/README.md

 Cloud Firestore

-Copy your Firebase config and paste it into a .env file:
+Copy your Firebase config and create a .env file in the root directory:

 env
 Copy